 WMU's Medieval Institute Publications has launched Past Imperfect, a new series of short-form books that focus on the Middle Ages, are written in scholarly yet edgy and accessible language, and are garnering broad acclaim.

 Faculty recognized in New Yorker Article

-Dr. Mustafa Mughazy, head of the Arabic section at WMU, was recently recognized in an article in The New Yorker.
-Dr. Mughazy, and his book "Dardasha", were both mentioned in the April 17 article "Talk Like an Egyptian".
+Dr. Mustafa Mughazy, head of the Arabic section at WMU, is recognized in an article in The New Yorker.
+Dr. Mughazy, and his book "Dardasha", were both mentioned in the April 17, 2018 article "Talk Like an Egyptian".

 Instructor and husband found music program for refugees

 Ms. Hend Hegab and her husband, Ahmed Tofiq, have founded an education initiative serving children of refugee families recently resettled in Kalamazoo.
 Orchestra Rouh "offers regular, ongoing music instruction to children of Syria and other refugee families.
 Rouh means both 'hope' and 'spirit' in Arabic, and the program is designed to nurture the emotional wellbeing of children through music instruction, led by teachers who are bilingual in English and Arabic, and including musics from Arabic traditions."
 News Spotlight.

 Colleen Sante of the Spanish department, a close connection to the World Languages and Literatures department, has received the spring 2017 Make a Difference Award.
 The Make a Difference Award Program is a campus-wide peer-to-peer initiative that recognizes University staff members for their outstanding accomplishments and daily investment of energy and creativity.
 Ten Western Michigan University members have been honored as outstanding employees this semester.
 Colleen was recognized during a reception in April.